elysia090/VEEN/doc/USAGE.md

    This sends a shutdown signal to the backgrounded hub and waits for a clean exit.

 7. **Clean up**

    Remove temporary state when you are done exploring:
    ```shell
    rm -rf /tmp/veen-hub /tmp/veen-client
    ```
    Re-run the steps above any time you want a fresh sandbox.
+When in doubt, delete the temporary directories and repeat steps 1–4 to return to a known-good state.

 ## 3. Additional flows